 The specific cause of ovarian cancer is unknown.
 One theory is that continuous ovulation, and the subsequent repair of the open follicle, may make the cells vulnerable to DNA damage and to uncontrolled growth.
 Both pregnancy and combined oral contraceptive pills prevent ovulation, and both are associated with a lower risk of ovarian cancer.

-Another theory is that cancer-causing substances may enter the body through the vagina and pass through the uterus and Fallopian tubes to reach the ovaries.
-One possible cancer causing substance is talc.
-Particles of talc, in powder used by a woman to dry her genital area, may potentially pass up through the uterus and tubes and irritate the ovaries.
-This could explain why removing the uterus [hysterectomy] or blocking the Fallopian tubes [tubal ligation] lowers the risk of ovarian cancer.
+Another theory is that cancer-causing substances may enter the body through the vagina and pass through the uterus and fallopian tubes to the ovaries.
+One possible cancer-causing substance is talc.
+Particles of talc, in powder used to dry the genital area, may potentially pass up through the uterus and tubes and irritate the ovaries.
+This could explain why removing the uterus (hysterectomy) or blocking the fallopian tubes (tubal ligation) lowers the risk of ovarian cancer.

-About 10% of epithelial ovarian cancers occur in women with a hereditary predisposition.
+About 10% of epithelial ovarian cancers happen in women with a hereditary predisposition.
 There are two hereditary forms of ovarian cancer:

 A woman with hereditary cancer usually, but not always, has a strong family history of breast, ovarian or bowel cancer.

-Germ cells tumours normally occur inside the ovary, but may occasionally occur outside the ovary, presumably because of errors during development of an embryo.
+Germ cells tumours generally happen inside the ovary, but may occasionally happen outside the ovary (presumably because of errors during development of an embryo).
 The most common germ cell tumour is the benign dermoid cyst, but about a third of germ cell tumours are malignant.
-The remainder of this section is about malignant germ cell tumours, which account for about 2-3% of ovarian cancers.
+So, let’s now focus on malignant germ cell tumours, which account for about 2-3% of ovarian cancers.

-Germ cell tumours predominantly affect teenage girls and women in their 20s and 30s.
+Germ cell tumours mainly affect teenage girls and women in their 20s and 30s.
 Less than 5% of germ cell tumours are found in girls before puberty.

-The most common germ cell tumor is the dysgerminoma, which is the equivalent of the more common testicular seminoma.
-Other less common types include the immature teratoma, endodermal sinus tumor, embryonal carcinoma, and choriocarcinoma that is not related to pregnancy (non-gestational).
-Some germ cell tumours are of mixed types.
+The most common germ cell tumour is the dysgerminoma, which is the equivalent of the more common testicular seminoma.
+Other less common types include the immature teratoma, endodermal sinus tumour, embryonal carcinoma, and choriocarcinoma that is not related to pregnancy (non-gestational).
+Some germ cell tumours are mixed types.

-Germ cell tumours grow rapidly, and the woman usually reports quite marked lower abdominal or pelvic pain.
-About 70% of germ cell tumours will be stage 1 at the time of diagnosis, and most will only involve one ovary.
+Germ cell tumours grow quickly, and the woman usually reports lower abdominal or pelvic pain.
+About 70% of germ cell tumours will be stage 1 at the time of diagnosis, and most will only affect one ovary.

-Her surgical management will usually involve removing just the affected ovary and adjacent Fallopian tube (unilateral salpingo-oophorectomy).
-The uterus and the other tube and ovary can be left, so that she can have one or more children in the future if she so wishes.
+Surgical management will usually involve removing just the affected ovary and closest fallopian tube (unilateral salpingo-oophorectomy).
+The uterus and the other tube and ovary can be left, so the woman can have children.

-Stromal tumours of the ovary, also called sex cord-stromal tumours, arise from cells that normally produce hormones, so the resulting tumours also tend to produce hormones.
+Stromal tumours of the ovary, also called sex cord-stromal tumours, develop from cells that normally produce hormones, so the tumours also tend to produce hormones.

-Sertoli-Leydig cell tumors can produce male hormones, such as testosterone.
+Sertoli-Leydig cell tumours can produce male hormones, such as testosterone.
 A woman with this tumour can develop male characteristics such as facial hair growth, a process called masculinization or virilisation.

-These tumours are best treated by removal of her uterus (hysterectomy) and both her tubes and ovaries (bilateral salpingo-oophorectomy).
-If she is considering having children, it will usually be possible to just remove the affected ovary (unilateral salpingo-oophorectomy)
+These tumours are best treated by removing the uterus (hysterectomy) and both tubes and ovaries (bilateral salpingo-oophorectomy).
+If the woman is considering having children, it will usually be possible to just remove the affected ovary (unilateral salpingo-oophorectomy).

-Stromal tumours are slow growing, and are usually confined to the ovary at the time of diagnosis.
-After removal, a woman has a good chance of being cured, and an excellent chance of living for many years in good health.
-Some stromal tumours may recur after many years.
-Their progress can be monitored with a blood test called inhibin or anti-mullerian hormone.
+Stromal tumours are slow growing and are usually confined to the ovary at the time of diagnosis.
+After removal, a woman has a good chance of being cured, and an excellent chance of living a normal life.
+Some stromal tumours may recur, but their progress can be monitored with a blood test called inhibin or anti-mullerian hormone.